guqiong96/Lvllm/README.md

 ## 2025-12-28: Optimize inference speed: bfloat16, float16, awq4bit; optimize NUMA data access for multiple GPUs; enable NUMA nodes for multiple GPUs to achieve the best performance

+Known issues with this version: GGUF model are not supported, FP8 model LVLLM_MOE_USE_WEIGHT=KEEP are not supported, FP8 models are not supported on GPUs that support E4M3FNUZ

 ## 2025-12-16: v1.2.0 ynchronized the upstream vllm code to the latest version, optimized lk_moe to reduce memory usage